itmat/BEERS2/README.md

 Read numbers are either 1 or 2 to denote forward or reverse reads if paired end.
 Here the additional fields are added by most steps of the pipeline when producing a new molecule, so that they can be distinguished from other molecules.
 For example, the 'cdna' markers are added by the FirstStrandSynthesisStep and SecondStrandSynthesisStep steps.
-The final number (7 in the example), is added by PCR amplitifcation, meaning that one can identify all PCR duplicates by looking for ids that differ only in that final number.
+The final number (7 in the example), is added by PCR amplification, meaning that one can identify all PCR duplicates by looking for ids that differ only in that final number.
 If using input from CAMPAREE, the transcript name will have a `_1` or `_2`  at the end, indicating which allele it derived from.

 ## Funding